- There are seven different types of bridge construction: Beam, Cable-stayed, Suspension, Truss, Arch, Tied Arch, and Cantilever.

 The largest bridge in the world is the Danyang–Kunshan Grand Bridge, a 102.4-mile viaduct in China.
 The bridge was completed in 2010, and it supports a part of the Beijing-Shanghai High Speed Railway.
 This viaduct took four years to build and opened to the public in 2011.

-This bridge connects the cities of Shangai and Nanjing, halving the previous amount of time that it took to reach the cities.
-Now, it only takes about two hours to travel between these two major hubs instead of four and a half hours.
+This bridge connects the cities of Shanghai and Nanjing, halving the previous amount of time that it took to reach the cities.
+Now, it takes only about two hours to travel between these two major hubs instead of four and a half hours.